kinode-dao/kinode-book/src/my_first_app/chapter_2.md

 # Sending and Responding to a Message

-In this section you will learn how to use different parts of a process, how request-response handling works, and other implementation details with regards to messaging.
+In this section you will learn how to use different parts of a process, how `Request`-`Response` handling works, and other implementation details with regards to messaging.
 The process you will build will be simple — it messages itself and responds to itself, printing whenever it gets messages.

 Note — the app you will build in Sections 2 through 5 is *not* `my-chat-app`; it is simply a series of examples designed to demonstrate how to use the system's features.

 ## Requirements

-This section assumes you've completed the steps outlined in [Environment Setup](./chapter_1.md) to construct your development environment or otherwise have a basic Kinode app open in your code editor of choice.
+This section assumes you've completed the steps outlined in [Environment Setup](./chapter_1.md) to setup your development environment or otherwise have a basic Kinode app open in your code editor of choice.
 You should also be actively running a Kinode ([live](../getting_started/login.md) or [fake](./chapter_1.md#booting-a-fake-kinode-node)) such that you can quickly compile and test your code!
 Tight feedback loops when building: very important.